-Spring and summer are so beautiful, vibrant and warm that it is nearly impossible to stay indoors and keep the windows closed.
-Unfortunately those open windows, picnics in the yard and dinners on the patio are also an open invitation to buzzing, biting, bothersome pests.
+Spring and summer are so beautiful, vibrant, and warm that — in moderate climates — it is nearly impossible to stay indoors and keep the windows closed.
+Unfortunately those open windows, picnics in the yard, and dinners on the patio are also an open invitation to buzzing, biting, bothersome pests.

-Although there are a number of chemical bug killers and repellents, they also tend to be toxic to humans and pets.
-Luckily your landscaping can work as a natural pest repellent, if only you know what to plant.
-To get you started, here are nine plants and herbs that can help keep bugs away:
+Although you have your choice of numerous chemical bug killers and repellents, do you really want to expose your family and pets to toxic chemicals?
+Luckily, your landscaping can work as a natural pest repellent, if only you know what to plant.
+To get you started, here are nine plants and herbs that can help keep bugs away.

 Lavender’s aromatic oils already make it a popular choice for a freshening and cleansing agent in homemade cleaning formulas.
 Those same oils and scents make it an attractive-smelling bug repellent as well.
 Lavender works to deter common pests like moths, fleas, flies, and mosquitoes.

 As with most plants on this list, lavender will work best if planted by your high-traffic areas: entrances and outdoor living spaces.
 You can also dry lavender and place it as a decorative repellent on the interior side of your entry doors.

 Feverfew is another multipurpose pest repellent.
 Not only does it chase off a number of biting, flying pests like mosquitoes, it’s a medicinal herb, used to treat a range of ailments from arthritis to stomach aches to migraines.

 Feverfew does well enough on its own, but works even better if planted together with lavender and lemongrass.

 Lemongrass is another bug-be-gone heavy hitter.
 Also called citronella grass, lemongrass provides the base for — you guessed it — the popular insect repellent citronella candle.